craigem/blog/content/posts/nix/starting-simple-hydra.md

 project: infra
 ---

-So you've started using [`Nix`](https://nixos.org/nix) for your projects.
+You've started using [`Nix`](https://nixos.org/nix) for your projects.
 The reproducible builds and dependency management are predictable and declarative.
 For the first time in a long time the ground at your feet feels firm, you're no longer treading quicksand.
 You size up your nemesis, the Continuous Integration server, long has it defied your attempts to build as you do...
 No longer.

 This post is going to be a guide into setting up a small local instance of the `Nix` powered CI